 Imagine you’re a recruiter facing dozens of applicants per day.
 Who makes a better impression?
 The guy in the KISS t-shirt and worn sneakers, or the pleasant-looking gentleman in a clean collared shirt and polished shoes?

 The general rule is to dress similarly to the other people in the workplace but to wear your very best version of it.
 By placing yourself above the norm, the people you meet will see how important the interview is for you, earning you points for professionalism and conduct simply through your attire.

 There are plenty of small details that, when overlooked, can land you lower in the applicant ladder.
 Here are some practical do’s and don’ts for your non-corporate interview.

 - Wear your best clothing – By best, we don’t necessarily mean your Sunday best.

 Wear the best version of what other people are wearing in the workplace.
 If it’s a t-shirt and jeans environment, don’t just throw on what you normally wear.
 Look for your best shirt and denim combo, and make sure you examine both for spots, stains or loose threads.

 - Cover up – Excessive display of skin is always a no-no for HR.
 This makes you look unprofessional and uncaring.

-For men, avoid shirts are too tight or too short (you don’t want your behind sticking out when you bend over!).
+For men, avoid shirts are too tight or too short.
 Women should avoid sleeveless tops, like tanks and spaghetti straps.
-The same applies for low-cut blouses, miniskirts and anything that exposes too much skin or cleavage.
+The same applies for low-cut blouses, miniskirts, and anything that exposes too much skin.

 - Pay attention to your accessories – No matter how good your attire, the whole outfit can be ruined by simple things like that cap or bag you normally don’t pay attention to.